schusovskoy/slack-thunder/README.md

 }
 ```

-Reslack uses HandlerConfig objects to connect handler components and Slack events.
+**slack-thunder** uses HandlerConfig objects to connect handler components and Slack events.
 This object describes which events a component should react to.

 ```tsx
 export const config: HandlersConfig = {